markimus-maximus/Machine-learning-with-biological-data/README.md

 ### Obtaining and preparing the dataset

 Data were downloaded from uniprot.
+All sequences shorter than 50 amino acid residues were excluded.
 The database selected for analysis was the complete human peptide list.
 From this database, 5 protein categories were chosen comprising of 736 sequences.
 The 5 categories selected are Tyrosine-protein kinase receptors (n=102), GTP-binding proteins (n=209), immunoglobulin heavy chains (n=134), histone H family proteins (n=216) and aquaporins (n=72).
 See image below for screenshot of the dataset

 ![image](https://user-images.githubusercontent.com/107410852/213874794-da1fa551-65b6-4003-b3fe-4a76f8120c3a.png)

 Once the database was ready, it was necessary to convert the sequences into lists comprising of each element (amino acid residue), and additionally, to improve the potential applicability of the dataset each letter was assigned a numerical integer ranging from 1 to 20 (as below).
 `char_dict = {'A': 1, 'G': 2, 'I': 3, 'L': 4, 'M': 5, 'W': 6, 'F': 7, 'P': 8, 'V': 9, 'C': 10, 'S': 11, 'T': 12, 'Y': 13, 'N': 14, 'Q': 15, 'H': 16, 'K': 17, 'R': 18, 'D': 19, 'E': 20}`